ruarim/RSynth/README.md

 # RSynth
- A simple synth plugin developed with the JUCE library.
+ A simple synth plugin developed with the JUCE framework.